postcss/autoprefixer/README.md

 ## Warnings

-Autoprefixer use [PostCSS warning API] to warn about really important problem in your CSS:
+Autoprefixer use [PostCSS warning API] to warn about really important problems in your CSS:

 * Old direction syntax in gradients.